willzhengwang/cmake_udemy/README.md

 If you need to re-enter the running container later, use:

 ```
-docker exec -it ubuntu-tools-container bash
+docker exec -it ubuntu-dev-container bash
 ```

 # Stop the Container